Does Indians lack creativity?

 I am not an anthropologist and I don’t know the culture of India well enough.
 I don’t see those big advances in tech companies.
 What is the biggest tech company here, Infosys maybe?
 I just don’t see that sort of thing coming out of Infosys and I have done keynotes for them three times.

 I completely agree with the views of Steve Wozniak that Indians lack creativity.
 As we see that most Indians are interested in jobs rather than doing anything creative.
 They believe in well and instant payment either it is legal or illegal.

 There are a lot of examples of lack of creativity you can see:

 You can’t find a single Nobel Laureate from India since independence in the field of science.

-You can’t find a single great philosopher in India since more than two thousand years.
+You can’t find a single great philosopher in India for more than two thousand years.
 Once we were known as great knowledge savvy, a lighthouse of the world, a vishwguru but now we are still using the philosophy of Veda, Upanishads or Gita even today.

 You can’t find a single world class IT company (like Oracle, Microsoft, Facebook, Apple) in India though there are millions of IT professionals in India.

 You can’t find a single Indian company which manufactures, planes, cars, computers, missiles or even a mobile phone without importing technologies from the Western world.
 (Now a day “Make in India” shows some ray of hope.
 May it will take time and we will become manufacturer one day.)